Who is HP Sears?

 Should I contact or pay HP Sears?

-The best way to deal with HP Sears is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like HP Sears for millions of clients nationwide.
+The most effective way to deal with HP Sears is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like HP Sears on behalf of their clients.

 Will HP Sears sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
+They help you dispute the HP Sears debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with HP Sears again.

-It is also illegal for HP Sears to make any claims they cannot or will not follow through on – this includes threatening to sue you or to foreclose on your home.
+It is also illegal for HP Sears to make any claims they cannot or will not follow through on.
+This includes threatening to sue you or foreclose on your home.

 HP Sears Complaints